Practice Guide 52 – Easements claimed by prescription

 6.1 Withdraw the application altogether

-In this event, we cancel the application, return the papers lodged and advise the objector of the cancellation.
+In this event, we cancel the application, return scanned copies of the papers lodged and advise the objector of the cancellation.

 6.2 Seek to negotiate a settlement of the dispute direct with the objector

 Parties are encouraged to resolve disputes without the need for formal procedures wherever possible.
 Land Registry does not provide any formal mediation but efforts will be made to identify the issues in any dispute and see whether there is any common ground between the parties and whether agreement could be achieved.
-However, disputes cannot be allowed to continue indefinitely and, unless progress towards a settlement is being made, the dispute will be referred to the Adjudicator to HM Land Registry.
+However, disputes cannot be allowed to continue indefinitely and, unless progress towards a settlement is being made, the dispute will be referred to the tribunal.

-6.3 Have the dispute referred to the Adjudicator to HM Land Registry
+6.3 Have the dispute referred to the tribunal

-Under s.73(7), LRA 2002, any dispute that cannot be dealt with by agreement must be referred to the Adjudicator to HM Land Registry.
-Unless the parties reach agreement beforehand, the Adjudicator will either:
+Under s.73(7), LRA 2002, any dispute that cannot be dealt with by agreement must be referred to the tribunal.
+Unless the parties reach agreement beforehand, it will either:

 hold a formal hearing and give a ruling on the dispute that is binding on the parties (subject to any appeal) in the same way that a court judgment would be